RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/improving-app.md

 - Enhance the Navigation Bar

-## Task 1: Set Products page as Home Page.
+## Task 1: Set Products page as the Home Page.

 In this Lesson, you will set the products page as Home page and then you will remove the **Home** page under Navigation Menu.